Tori Deal & Jordan Wiseley Confirm Split, ‘The Challenge’ Stars Say Pressures Led To Breakup

 “It’s been a tough time for us but we are moving through this together, even if we are going on separate paths….and take the weekend off, trolls.
 We’re just fellow humans in pain for awhile,” he wrote.

+Tori shared her own Instagram post, showing of picture of the pair embracing and echoing his sentiments in her caption.

-The couple, who were featured on MTV’s reality competition series, were under the spotlight from the beginning.
+The couple, who were featured on the network’s reality competition series, were under the spotlight from the beginning.
 The had first met while filming The Challenge XXX: Dirty 30, and would get engaged two years later.
 As MTV reported last year, they had discussed marriage for some time, but Tori warned that Jordan shouldn’t pop the question unless they would go on to win the competition’s final.

-But Jordan ended up popping the question during the filming, a moment that was caught on camera and later shown to millions of fans.
+But Jordan ended up popping the question during the filming, a moment that was caught on camera and later shown to millions of viewers.

 “Almost nothing more would make me happier than going back to the U.S. and sabotaging every f*cking thing they do,” he said, referring to the opposing team.
 “You know what would make me happier?
 If Tori Deal would make me the happiest man in the world and marry me!”